Edw590/Nginx-file-browser-improvement/README.md

 Order of pictures: UI v3.1, v3, v2, v1+ (v1 enhanced) and v1.

-Note: Firefox doesn't appear to like the UIs v3 for some reason.
-Use v2 on it instead.

 <img src="Pictures/UI v3.1.png" width="500"><img src="Pictures/UI v3.png" width="500"><img src="Pictures/UI v2.png" width="500"><img src="Pictures/UI v1+.png" width="500"><img src="Pictures/UI v1.png" width="500">

 Feel free to do whatever you'd like with this.